Smeurfy/VI/README.md

-# This project was developed during the class Information Visualization.
+# This project was developed during the class of Information Visualization.